DETAILED ACTION

 Claim Rejections - 35 USC § 103

-Claim 1 claims a cemented carbide, comprising a plurality of tungsten carbide particles, and a binder phase comprising at least Co, wherein the binder phase further comprises Cr, a region in a cross section of the cemented carbide where a distance X between surfaces of the tungsten carbide particles adjacent to each other having an opposing surface length L of 100 nm or more is 5 nm or less is a WC/WC region, a maximum value (atm%) of the Cr obtained by an elemental analysis in a transverse direction from one tungsten carbide particle to another tungsten carbide particle in the WC/WC region is a Cr value, a maximum value (atm%) of the Co thus obtained is a Co value, and a ratio of the Cr value and the Co value (Cr value/Co value) is a Cr/Co ratio, and the Cr/Co ratio is larger than 1.0.
+Claim 1 as currently amended claims a cemented carbide, comprising a plurality of tungsten carbide particles, and a binder phase comprising at least Co, wherein the binder phase further comprises Cr, a region in a cross section of the cemented carbide where a distance X between surfaces of the tungsten carbide particles adjacent to each other having an opposing surface length L of 100 nm or more is greater than 0 nm and 5 nm or less is a WC/WC region, the binder phase existing between the tungsten carbide particles adjacent to each other is present in the WC/WC region, a maximum value (atm%) of the Cr obtained by an elemental analysis in a transverse direction from one tungsten carbide particle to another tungsten carbide particle in the WC/WC region is a Cr value, a maximum value (atm%) of the Co thus obtained is a Co value, and a ratio of the Cr value and the Co value (Cr value/Co value) is a Cr/Co ratio, and the Cr/Co ratio is 1.2 or more, wherein the Cr value is greater than the Co value in the WC/WC region.

 Claim 3 further limits claim 1 by requiring the Cr value to be 4 atm% or more.